Plan B for PANS

 Analysis

-Claude reads your full timeline and flags likely correlations, possible reactions, and the one thing most worth pausing — or trying next.
+Minta reads your full timeline and flags likely correlations, possible reactions, and the one thing most worth pausing — or trying next.

 01 — Intake form